Skip to main content

 Using Workflow Templates

-Workflow templates provide pre-built analysis workflows to help you get started quickly:
+Workflow templates provide pre-built analysis workflows curated by the Biomni Lab team:

-1. Look for the suggested workflow templates displayed in the chat area
+1. Click the + Workflow button in the chat input area, or look for suggested templates displayed in the chat

 Submitting a Request